 Monday - Friday: 8:00 a.m. - 6:00p.m.
+(Hours are subject to change without prior notice)

 The fitness center, which opened in September 2000, welcomes students, faculty, and staff of Essex County College.
 It contains exercise equipment that can help you build strength and endurance.
-The fitness center can also help you improve your cardio-vascular system, which is an important part of being healthy in this Millennium.
+The fitness center can also help you improve your cardiovascular system, which is an important part of being healthy in this Millennium.